-- 9.77 The Fylde Coast Sub-regional Visitor Accommodation Study, 2009 jointly commissioned by Fylde, Wyre and Blackpool Councils, explores the quantity, quality and location of visitor accommodation and provides an appraisal of future need.
-The Council will follow the general recommendations of the Fylde Coast Sub-regional Visitor Accommodation Study, 2009 with regard to tourism accommodation. - 9.78 The Study shows that serviced holiday accommodation (e.g. hotels and Bed and Breakfasts) in Fylde is dominated by the resort of St Annes, with a smaller number of businesses in Lytham. - 9.79 Holiday park pitch provision is predominantly located close to the boundary with Blackpool, although there are major holiday centres within the rest of the Borough. - 9.80 The study recommends that the Holiday Areas be restricted to serviced accommodation only, in order to prevent hotels being redeveloped for holiday apartments as a first step toward conversion to residential. - 9.81 The Fylde Coast Sub-regional Visitor Accommodation Study highlights the use of holiday caravans for residential purposes.
+- 8.78 The Fylde Coast Sub-regional Visitor Accommodation Study, 2009 jointly commissioned by Fylde, Wyre and Blackpool Councils, explores the quantity, quality and location of visitor accommodation and provides an appraisal of future need.
+The Council will follow the general recommendations of the Fylde Coast Sub-regional Visitor Accommodation Study, 2009 with regard to tourism accommodation. - 8.79 The Study shows that serviced holiday accommodation (e.g. hotels and Bed and Breakfasts) in Fylde is dominated by the resort of St Annes, with a smaller number of businesses in Lytham. - 8.80 Holiday park pitch provision is predominantly located close to the boundary with Blackpool, although there are major holiday centres within the rest of the Borough. - 8.81 The study recommends that the Holiday Areas be restricted to serviced accommodation only, in order to prevent hotels being redeveloped for holiday apartments as a first step toward conversion to residential. - 8.82 The Fylde Coast Sub-regional Visitor Accommodation Study highlights the use of holiday caravans for residential purposes.
 Holiday caravan sites are often located outside settlement boundaries and conversion to residential units puts pressure on local facilities and often results in elderly residents living in inaccessible locations.
-The study recommends that conversion and loss is resisted in order to maintain an adequate supply of holiday accommodation. - 9.82 Performance Monitoring Indicator 9, in Appendix 8, sets out a target / policy outcome that there is no net loss of hotels and serviced accommodation in the Holiday Areas.
+The study recommends that conversion and loss is resisted in order to maintain an adequate supply of holiday accommodation.